 - Failing to wash the hands after using the toilet

 Gastroenteritis is most commonly caused by a virus, usually norovirus or rotavirus.
-Norovirus is the most common cause of severe gastroenteritis in the US and rotavirus is the most common cause of gastroenteritis in young children and infants.
-Gastroenteritis can also be triggered by campylobacter bacteria and salmonella, which are usually spread as a result of undercooking poultry or eggs.
+Norovirus is the most common cause of severe gastroenteritis in the United States, whereas rotavirus is the most common cause of gastroenteritis in young children and infants.
+Gastroenteritis can also be triggered by Campylobacter bacteria and salmonella, which are usually spread as a result of the consumption of undercooked poultry or eggs.

-Food poisoning occurs as a result of eating toxic, contaminated or spoiled food, which leads to vomiting, and diarrhea.
-Food poisoning is a common problem, with one in six individuals in the US experiencing it every year.
+Food poisoning occurs as a result of eating toxic, contaminated, or spoiled food, which leads to vomiting and diarrhea.
+Food poisoning is a common problem, with one in six individuals in the United States experiencing it every year.

-- Bacteria – Salmonella is the most common cause of serious food poisoning in the US, but other culprits include E.coli, listeria, Campylobacter and C. botulinum.
+- Bacteria – Salmonella is the most common cause of serious food poisoning in the U.S.; however, other culprits include E. coli, listeria, Campylobacter, and C. botulinum.

 - Parasites – The most commonly occurring parasite to cause food poisoning is toxoplasma, which is usually found in cat litter boxes.
 Parasites can go undetected in the intestine for years, but people with weakened immune systems and women who are pregnant are at the greatest risk of serious side effects if parasites make their way into the intestine.

-- Viruses – Some of the viruses that cause food poisoning are norovirus, sapovirus, rotavirus and astrovirus, which all bring on similar symptoms.
+- Viruses – Some of the viruses that cause food poisoning include norovirus, sapovirus, rotavirus, and astrovirus, all of which cause similar symptoms.